Vulva Fetish

 Safety, consent & law

 The interest is benign and concerns consenting adults engaged in admiration or intimacy.
-The usual considerations apply: enthusiastic consent, basic sexual-health hygiene, and respect for boundaries.
-Producing or sharing intimate images requires the depicted adult's consent, and any sexualised interest in minors falls entirely outside this benign adult variation and is illegal.
+The usual considerations apply: clear consent, basic sexual-health hygiene, and respect for boundaries.
+Producing or sharing intimate images requires the depicted adult's consent.
+Any sexual interest in minors falls entirely outside this benign adult variation and is illegal.

 - Penis Fetish59/100Phallophilia · Body Parts & PartialismA pronounced sexual attraction centred on the penis: its appearance, size, shape, or symbolism.
 Because attraction to the penis is so widespread, it is generally an ordinary preference rather than a disorder.59